Where is the best place to save photos? How to store photos

 Cloud storage Yandex disk

-Free space on Yandex disk can be expanded just like in dropbox if you invite friends to Yandex disk.
+Free space on Yandex disk can be expanded just like in Dropbox if you invite friends to Yandex disk.

 In order to start using Yandex disk, it is enough to have mail on Yandex.
-If you have mail, then you automatically already have 10GB on Yandexdisk.
+If you have mail, then you automatically already have 10GB on Yandex disk.

 Google photos and google cloud storage